Lil-Louie/c-interpreter/README.md

     }
     return sum;
 }

-Purpose
+🎯 Purpose

 This project was created as part of an advanced Computer Science course to demonstrate:

 Manual parser construction (recursive descent)
-Syntax tree design and execution
+Syntax tree design and evaluation
-Intermediate-level C++ development with clean architecture Deep understanding of how interpreters and compilers function
+Intermediate-level C++ development with clean architecture A deep understanding of how interpreters and compilers function 🧑‍🎓 Academic Context

 Developed as part of CS 460: Interpreter Design at Sonoma State University (Fall 2024).